Financial Statement

 File with CIPC and distribute to stakeholders

-File the annual return with CIPC through the e-services portal within 30 business days of the registration anniversary — attaching the AFS and the auditor's or reviewer's report (if applicable).
-Pay the applicable filing fees.
+File the annual return with CIPC through the e-services portal within 30 business days of the registration anniversary under Section 33 — attaching the AFS, the auditor's or independent reviewer's report (if applicable), and the prescribed CoR40 form.
+Pay the applicable filing fees under Regulation 30 (based on annual turnover).
 Distribute the approved AFS to shareholders as required by the Companies Act and the MOI.
-If the company is a public company, present the AFS at the annual general meeting.
-File the income tax return (ITR14) with SARS, supported by the AFS and the accounting-to-tax reconciliation.
+For public companies, state-owned companies, and any company whose MOI requires it, present the AFS at the annual general meeting under Section 61.
+File the ITR14 income tax return with SARS (typically due 12 months after year-end for provisional taxpayers), supported by the AFS and the accounting-to-tax reconciliation.
 Retain copies of all filed documents in the company's records.

 Frequently Asked Questions